 When you reach your mid-30s, you may have a home, assets or debt to your name, or a family depending on you for financial support.
-The good news is, life insurance is very affordable at this age and a good idea to protect your dependents should something happen to you.
+The good news is, life insurance is very affordable at this age and a good way to protect your loved ones should something happen to you.
 As a typical, healthy 35-year-old, you’re likely to be privy to low premiums and preferred rates.
-What’s more, higher coverage may be within your reach for as little as a few extra dollars a month.
+What’s more, you can probably boost your coverage for as little as a few extra dollars a month.